X01XX/forth-memory-management/README.md

 Lists could be of other memory chunks, like objects.
 They may, or may not, be in a stack-array.

 Deallocate each list as soon as it is no longer needed.

+The stack-array can be used for memory chunks that are not dependent on lists for processing.